 - The language of disease: communication strategies, linguistic changes or challenges, translation issues, epidemic/pandemic discourses, metaphors of disease;

-- Language contact, modes of transmission and translation of discourses between different genres, disciplines, or cultures;
+- Language contact, proximity among disciplines, or cultures;

 - Circulation and recirculation of texts in books, journals, and newspapers.
 Successive rewritings or reprintings of texts or parts of texts;